almostintuitive/itchingpixels.github.io/_posts/2016-01-28-functional-reactive-intuition.markdown

 now do this: “When the user starts simultaneously panning and rotating an object, start a countdown from 3.
 Stop the timer either when the countdown ends or when the user stops the gestures.”**

-you can also compress the syntax a little:
+You can also compress the syntax quite a bit, if you want to see how, [here's the link](https://github.com/itchingpixels/talks/blob/master/functional-reactive-intuition/Project/RFP/ReactiveShortViewController.swift) to the file!

-… or potentially, a lot more, but that’s a different topic!
+Have a look at the example project [here](https://github.com/itchingpixels/talks/tree/master/functional-reactive-intuition/Project) and feel free to play around.

-Let me know what you think!
-Was this a good example?
-Does this make sense?
+Does this makes sense?
+[Let me know](https://twitter.com/itchingpixels) what you think!